Farm & Garden Classes

 About the speaker:

-Isabel Barkman is a local gardening expert and has been a member of the California Rare Fruit Growers Inc. since 1991.
+Isabel Barkman is a local gardening expert and has been a member of the California Rare Fruit Growers, Inc., since 1991.
 She is a former volunteer with the UCCE Orange County Master Gardener program.
-Barkman has presented at numerous plant and gardening events and volunteers at the South Coast Research and Extension Center in Irvine.
-She also volunteers at Centennial Farm, focusing on the care of various fruit and deciduous trees.
+She has presented at numerous plant and gardening events and is a volunteer at the South Coast Research and Extension Center in Irvine.
+She also volunteers at Centennial Farm, focusing on caring for various fruit and deciduous trees.

 Tools & materials: